alekal1/grpc-microservice-commerce/README.md

 1. common-proto - For storing common proto files, that are in use across all application
 2. coverage-report - One file module that collect test code coverage
+3. credentials-api - For providing credential support for other modules

 ## Module Structure
 Each module consist of two sub-modules: